atreyasha/sentiment-argument-mining/docs/shankar_todos.md

         requirements.txt file such as tensorflow, despite no explicit call in script

+    3.  add log files and model folders like other ML projects, where detailed reconstruction information for models can be stored along with many performance metrics and example runs

 5. Ideas to extrapolate

     1. OOM issues for character-transformer model